atiarmridul/atiarmridul.github.io/README.md

 The live version of this portfolio can be viewed at [https://atiarmridul.github.io/](https://atiarmridul.github.io/).

+## Features

+- **Responsive Design:** The website is fully responsive and works on all devices.
+- **Interactive UI:** The website has a modern and interactive user interface with animations.
+- **Contact Form:** A contact form to send emails directly from the website.
+- **Project Showcase:** A dedicated section to showcase my projects with links to the live demo and source code.
+- **Skills and Experience:** A detailed overview of my skills and professional experience.

 ## Technologies Used

 - **React:** A JavaScript library for building user interfaces.